 Among other features of this Cressi Newton Wrist Computer are gas switching during dive, 4-button interface, and a Fo2 and Po2 adjustable settings.

-The powerful system of this dive watch comes in stainless steel, anti-shock case.
+The powerful system of this watch comes in stainless steel, anti-shock case.
 Although it’s tough on underwater environments, it remains lightweight and comfy to wear.

 Frequently Asked Questions